 12:30 PM — 1:45 PM (GMT-07:00) Mountain Time

-Resilience Summit Networking Lunch
+Resilience Summit Networking Lunch and Roundtable Discussions

 Separate ticket required.
 This event is part of ULI’s Resilience Summit.
-Purchasing a ticket to ULI’s Resilience Summit provides access to this event and all other ULI Resilience Summit sessions
+Purchasing a ticket to ULI’s Resilience Summit provides access to this event and all other ULI Resilience Summit sessions.